steincodes/steincodes.github.io/_posts/2018-05-26-grid-based-movement-tutorial.markdown

 func get_input_dir():
     # this check allows for only 4-way motion,
-    #                  if you want 8 way motion then remove the ifs
     if inp.x == 0:
         # convert boolean to int to use them to get the input direction
         inp.y = (int(Input.is_action_pressed("ui_down"))